Sebagabones/CITS3007Project/Phase2/Report/Phase2Report.md

     - If statements just check imports from 3.4 therfore should have all the previously said features
     - What tests?
     - How tests were made?
+3. File Descriptor

+### 3.6 Coding Standards
+1. We are using C11

+### 3.7 Test Code
+1. We have used tst testing code from github
+2. Simple and easy to use
+3. Simply use the function and add the input + expected output